Allasani Peddana: Works

 is one of the fourteen Manus.
-Pravaa, a pious Brahmin youth. goes to the Himalayas for sightseeing.
-In he Himalayas, a Gandharva woman called Varudhini falls in love with him, but Pravara rejects her love as he is already married.
+Pravara, a pious Brahmin youth. goes to the Himalayas for sightseeing.
+In the Himalayas, a Gandharva woman called Varudhini falls in love with him, but Pravara rejects her love as he is already married.
 Knowing this, a Gandharva youth who was earlier rejected by Varudhini, assumes the form of Pravara and succeeds to win her love.
 To the couple is born Svarochi, the father of Svarochisha-manu.

 Some of his other famous works such as Harikathaasaaramu are untraceable now.